Application Fees and Tuition Fees

 Please send your questions about fees and payment to email@example.com.

-International student scholarships are a testament to the University's commitment to support outstanding international students.
-These scholarships are available to international students who have shown great interest and motivation to study with us.
+Partial International student scholarships are a testament to the University's commitment to support outstanding international students.
+These partial scholarships are available to international students who have shown great interest and motivation to study with us.
 They are available to applicants who are required to pay tuition fees for full-time studies at Dalarna University.
+Usually, every year about 20 exceptional students receive scholarship in the amount of 10-50% of the total tuition fee.

 Selection and Decision